Global Home Birth Maternity Care

 If you would like to decline either of these we only ask that you sign an informed consent stating you are making an informed decision and choosing to decline the procedures- it’s that simple!

-In the Idaho and Oregon if you go past 42 weeks you are no longer eligible to have your baby out of the hospital and the midwife can no longer provide care for you.
+In the Idaho if you go past 42 weeks you are no longer eligible to have your baby out of the hospital and the midwife can no longer provide care for you.
 At the 41 week mark your midwife will begin to discuss out-of-hospital labor induction methods to prevent you from being transferred out of care.

 To ensure client safety and midwife sustainability, the number of clients in care is limited.
 Nampa Midwifery only accepts a few due dates per month to ensure sustainability and lower chances of two people in labor at the same time.
+If such an occasion occurs, a backup midwife will be called to help attend the laboring person until the other midwife can make it to that birth.

 If you are GBS positive you can still have a home birth!
 Your midwife will discuss with you options for treatment or options if you wish to decline treatment.